-BOGOR, Indonesia (5 July 2013) – A new online mapping tool designed to reveal the impact of forest fires burning throughout the Indonesian province of Riau in Sumatra allows users to explore and validate preliminary data.
+Indonesia - BOGOR, Indonesia — A new online mapping tool designed to reveal the impact of forest fires burning throughout the Indonesian province of Riau in Sumatra allows users to explore and validate preliminary data.

 “So many claims about the Sumatra fires are swirling in the popular media – this tool gives people the capacity to check for themselves,” said Agus Salim, who developed the web-based application.

-Unlike major Sumatra forest fires in 1982-1983, 1997-1998 and 2006, it appears the current fires did not burn in natural forests, said David Gaveau, a scientist with CIFOR’s forests and environment program.
+Unlike major Sumatra forest fires in 1982-1983, 1997-1998 and 2006, it appears that the fires of June 2013 did not burn in natural forests, said David Gaveau, a scientist with CIFOR’s forests and environment program.